-Quality Assurance of Ingredients
+Quality Assurance of Ingredients of Supplements

 The production of a nutritional supplement with high levels of quality assurance is much more than what is listed on the label.
 It rather is related to the entire system used by the company to produce its product starting with the selection and confirmation of quality of the ingredients.

 - The composition of formulas has become much more complex in the past decade due to the inclusion of various extracts of herbs, spices, and food products.
 For example, many foods are now being genetically modified and are labeled GMO or non-GMO yet sometimes products are incorrectly labeled.
 To address this, you must have sophisticated PCR (polymerase chain reaction) genetic testing on the ingredient.
 Similarly, the inclusion of herbal ingredients requires chemical characterization and standardization of the product.

 - For most ingredients there are multiple manufacturers from which it can be purchased.
 Different suppliers provide the same ingredient with different purities and potencies.
 A quality finished product manufacturer must qualify each of their ingredient suppliers to confirm that the materials they receive meet their specifications.
 A quality finished product manufacturer will not rely upon the “Certificate of Analysis” of an ingredient provided by its ingredient manufacturer, but rather will engage in independent laboratory confirmation of its chemical purity and potency.
 This includes testing the ingredient to ensure it is free of chemical toxins such as lead, mercury or other toxic heavy metals, pesticides, or herbicides.

 - A quality manufacturer will also test each ingredient to ensure it is free of microbial contamination.
 In this age of new infectious agents such as the bacteria e-coli as well as mold and fungal contaminants, it is increasingly important to ensure microbial purity.